Qatar's missing plane mystery continues

 Four days later they are finally en route to Doha but none the wiser as to what happened.

-With little warning, on Monday night some passengers were told to check out and be ready to check out and be ready to take a coach transfer.
+With little warning, on Monday night some passengers were told to check out and be ready to take a coach transfer.
 This bus did not take them to the airport but to another hotel.

 The plane had arrived 10 hours late on Sunday as QR914 from Adelaide.
 This plane was later grounded in Auckland airport without a reason given.